 Your practice information appears in our network directories (including our online Find a Doctor tool) and is used in claims processing.
-Keeping your information current helps ensure that patients can locate your practice and that we process your claims accurately.
-Please use our secure provider website (rather than sending a paper form) to report updates to your practice information, unless you're part of a group that has arranged to submit changes via a spreadsheet/ dataset process, as instructed below, whenever one of the following occurs:
+Keeping your information up to date helps ensure that patients can locate your practice and we process your claims accurately.
+You must report updates to your practice information whenever change occurs in the following:

-- You need to add or delete a provider from your practice
+- Add or delete a provider from your practice

-- Your National Provider Identifier (NPI) number is assigned
+- National Provider Identifier (NPI) number is assigned

 Provider Modifications Team

 55 Water Street, 6th Floor

 Providers must inform EmblemHealth as soon as possible or within five (5) business days after any change to office address, telephone number, office hours, specialty, languages spoken, hospital affiliation, addition or termination of an individual provider in a medical group.
 Updates to your practice information will be posted to the EmblemHealth website within 15 days.
 In general, some updates, such as to your license number, specialty or school, will be verified by our Credentialing department and may take longer to appear.

 Note: Removing an individual provider from a service location will not affect previously submitted claims.
 EmblemHealth will continue to process claims with a Date of Service on or before the provider’s termination date for that location.

 EmblemHealth may terminate a provider if he/she fails to notify EmblemHealth of any required changes in a timely manner (subject to any applicable reconsideration or hearing rights required by state or federal law).